-During the initial adjustable-rate term of each mortgage loan in the pool, the loan bears an adjustable rate, and certificateholders receive interest as described in "-Types of SARM Loans."
-Subject to certain conditions, a mortgage loan may permit a borrower to exercise an option to convert the loan from an adjustable-rate loan to a fixed-rate loan.
-A borrower may exercise the option to convert a mortgage loan to a fixed-rate loan only if (i) the debt service coverage ratio (using the applicable fixed rate and calculated in accordance with the Multifamily Selling and Servicing Guide) for the loan is equal to at least the minimum conversion debt service coverage ratio specified in the related mortgage loan documents, (ii) there is no material event of default under the loan, and (iii) the borrower has satisfied any additional conditions that the mortgage loan documents may provide.
+During the initial adjustable-rate term of each mortgage loan in the pool, the loan bears an adjustable rate, and certificateholders receive interest as described in "-Payments on the Loans-Calculation of Mortgage Loan Monthly Payments."
+Subject to certain conditions, a mortgage loan may permit the borrower to exercise an option to convert the loan from an adjustable-rate loan to a fixed-rate loan.
+A borrower may exercise the option to convert a mortgage loan to a fixed-rate loan only if, among other conditions, (i) the debt service coverage ratio (using the applicable fixed rate and calculated in accordance with the Multifamily Guide) for the loan is equal to at least the minimum conversion debt service coverage ratio specified in the related mortgage loan documents, (ii) there is no material event of default under the loan, and (iii) the borrower has satisfied any additional conditions that the mortgage loan documents may provide.
 If the borrower exercises the option to convert the rate on a mortgage loan, the adjustable rate of interest on the loan will change to a fixed rate.
 The borrower is not required to pay a prepayment premium if a mortgage loan is converted to a fixed-rate loan.

-The conversion may occur on any rate change date during the conversion term that is specified on Annex A. While the trust documents give us the option upon a conversion either to purchase the SARM loan from the pool or to retain the loan in the pool after the conversion, our current policy provides that we will purchase the SARM loan from the pool.
+If conversion is permitted, the conversion may occur on any rate change date during the conversion term is specified on Annex A. While the trust documents give us the option upon a conversion either to purchase the SARM loan from the pool or to retain the SARM loan in the pool after the conversion, our current policy provides that we will purchase the SARM loan from the pool.
 The purchase will be effective no later than the calendar month before the loan begins to accrue interest at the new fixed rate.
 The purchase price of the SARM loan will equal its stated principal balance plus one month's interest at the then-current net interest rate, which will be passed through to certificateholders on the distribution date in the month following the purchase.
-See "RISK FACTORS-RISKS RELATING TO INVESTMENT SUITABILITY-Because each SARM loan in the pool may be converted into a fixed-rate loan, the pool may have higher rates of prepayment, accelerating the rate of principal payment on your certificates" for a description of certain risks associated with the conversion of a SARM loan to a fixed-rate loan and our purchase of the SARM loan from the pool.
+See "RISK FACTORS-RISKS RELATING TO INVESTMENT SUITABILITY-If the pool contains SARM loans that may be converted into fixed-rate loans, the pool may have higher rates of prepayment, accelerating the rate of principal payment on your certificates" for a description of certain risks associated with the conversion of a SARM loan to a fixed-rate loan and our purchase of the SARM loan from the pool.